 The effects?
 Obvious

-In the IEA scenario including these good policies, the increase in cooling-related energy consumption would decline by 45% by mid-century.
+In the IEA scenario that includes these good policies, the increase in cooling-related energy consumption would be reduced by 45% by mid-century.

 Even then, however, energy demand would still increase by about 70% by mid-century.

 Achieving significant additional gains may require more radical changes.

 Several startups are trying to push things further.

 Transaera, co-founded by the MIT professor of energy Mircea Dinca, is attempting to significantly improve the efficiency of air conditioners.